MahApps/mahapps.com/input/docs/controls/HamburgerMenu.md

 ![Options](images/hamburgermenu-options.png)

-**`OptionsVisibility` no longer does anything.** It used to: the control template bound the options container's `Visibility` to it, and that worked up to and including MahApps.Metro 1.4.2.
-The binding was dropped in 1.5.0 when the pane's scroll bar behaviour was reworked ([#2914](https://github.com/MahApps/MahApps.Metro/pull/2914)) and never restored, so the property has been inert since.
-It is still there, still settable, and still ignored.
+`OptionsVisibility` hides the options list without taking `OptionsItemsSource` away. `Collapsed` leaves the pane to the items, `Hidden` keeps the room the options had.

-To leave the options block out, simply do not assign `OptionsItemsSource` — that is the difference shown above.
+**In a released version it does nothing.** The template bound the visibility of the options container to it up to and including MahApps.Metro 1.4.2.
+That line was dropped in 1.5.0 when the pane's scroll bar behaviour was reworked ([#2914](https://github.com/MahApps/MahApps.Metro/pull/2914)) and never put back, so the property was settable and ignored from there on.
+It reads again on `develop` and ships with the next release ([#4572](https://github.com/MahApps/MahApps.Metro/issues/4572)).
+Until then, leave the options block out by not assigning `OptionsItemsSource` at all.

 ## Selection, content and navigation